Danielle Arneson said just last week her mom wanted to show her the wedding dress she had worn in 1988.

 "Mebane has always been a special place to live," Cindy said.
 "Growing up there, I knew that and the true heart of Mebane is still the same, it's the people taking care of their neighbor and community."

-She went on the say the outreach outside of Mebane has been overwhelming with people reaching out from across the country.
+She went on to say the outreach outside of Mebane has been overwhelming with people reaching out from across the country.

 So Cindy and Danielle are hopeful the story will one day reach the right person.